Call4Cloud | MMP-C | Autopilot | Device Preparation

 A colleague asked me if it was possible to deploy an older version of the Xelion App (Phone App) with a ClickOnce setup silently to some users.
 Of course, it is!

-Deploying apps is not my main focus but I guess everything happens for a reason.
-When we want to deploy ClickOnce apps to our users we have some challenges we need to overcome.
+Deploying apps is not my main focus, but I guess everything happens for a reason.
+When we want to deploy ClickOnce apps to our users, we need to overcome some challenges.

-One of those challenges would be to make sure we are deploying the app but without some additional prompts like these.
+One of those challenges would be to ensure that we deploy the app without additional prompts like these.

 The other challenges we needed to deal with were how we were going to configure and allow the ClickOnce app when using Applocker and how we would configure the detection rule.
 Let’s move on to our first installation attempt, shall we?